anairo98/openshift-training/docs/Session6.md

 2. Create a ConfigMap with name "wealthapp", that contains the following keys and values:

-    !!! warning
-        The last two keys contain multiline data.
-Preserve the newlines in the ConfigMap, so that the corresponding files can be used as provided here.
-If you need further information about ConfigMaps, refer to the [ConfigMap documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/building_applications/config-maps).

 | Key         | Value      |
 |-------------|------------|
 | API\_HOST    | backend    |